The short answer to why your Ring video doorbell is not recording everything is simple: for multiple possible reasons.

 The snapshot feature does exactly what it sounds like – the Ring will take a “snapshot” of its viewpoint, regardless of motion.

-The interval can be increased by the Ring owner through the app if more frequent shots are wanted, but Ring’s customer support warns that higher intervals might cause the battery to drain far quicker than it would naturally.
+The Ring owner can increase the interval through the app if more frequent shots are wanted, but Ring’s customer support warns that higher intervals might cause the battery to drain far quicker than it would naturally.

-To access the Snapshot feature, a subscription to Ring’s Protect Plan is required, as it is not included for free.
+A subscription to Ring’s Protect Plan is required to access the Snapshot feature, as it is not included for free.

 The length of motion-detected video intervals can also be increased through the app. with similar potential consequences.